thisdot/starter.dev/README.md

 For proper integration with the starter-dev CLI and website there are also some requirements and convention to follow in the starter kit's `package.json` file.

 - `description` - This field is used as a short description highlighting the technologies of each particular starter kit.
 It is shown as a selection in the starter-dev CLI.
 Example: `NextJS, React Query, and TailwindCSS`
 - `keywords` - This field is an array of strings used to map to the technology list on the starter.dev website.
+Example: `["next", "react-query", "tailwind"]`

+### Adding starter kit to the website

-This categorizes/tags each starter kit on the website.
+They `keyword` field in your starter kit's `package.json` categorizes/tags each starter kit on the website.
 For a reference of the keys that should be used here take a look at the `package/website/src/config.tsx` file.
-If a particular technology you're needing is missing from the `TECHNOLOGIES` list, please open a PR to add it including an icon if possible.
-Example: `["next", "react-query", "tailwind"]`
+If a particular technology you're needing is missing from the `TECHNOLOGIES` list, please open a PR to add it including an icon _(if available)_.

+Once you've added your description, keywords, and made sure the keywords exist in the `TECHNOLOGIES` list in the websites `config.tsx` file, your starter kit will automatically be added to the website and deployed once you merge into the `main` branch.

+### Adding starter kit to the CLI

+Currently to add your starter kit to be an available option on the starter.dev CLI, you'll need to add an entry to the `starter-kits.json` file in the root of this repo.
+The key should be your starter kits package/directory name, and the value should be it's package.json `description` field.
+Look at current items as an example.
+Later down the line this process will be automated but it is currently a manual step.

 ### Starter kit README files